akarimcheese/auction-io/README.md

 - Come up with some upgrades
 - Occasional reserve price (sercret or public)
 - Dummy bids (when player count is low)
+- Bonus points for making sure a certain player (probably on leaderboard) does not win

 Troll prevention